w3f/polkadot-wiki-old/docs/polkadot/learn/consensus.md

 ## What kinds of consensus exist?

-Although most of the time we refer to one of Proof of Work (PoW) and Proof of Stake (PoS) as the the consensus algorithm for blockchains, these are not the only ones that have been invented and exist.
+Although most of the time we refer to one of Proof of Work (PoW) and Proof of Stake (PoS) as the consensus algorithm for blockchains, these are not the only ones that have been invented and exist.
 These two are the most popular and have arguably been among the largest innovations of blockchain technology as a whole, but there are a whole host of others (some of which are described in [this CoinDesk article](https://www.coindesk.com/short-guide-blockchain-consensus-protocols)).

 ## Probable Finality vs. Provable Finality